Records and Grading

 - Graduate courses taken for the graduate degree cannot be taken Pass/No Pass

 - Courses graded Satisfactory/Unsatisfactory cannot be taken Pass/No Pass

-- To designate a course as Pass/No Pass students must submit a request at the Registrar’s Office after registering for the course; they may change this designation by submitting the change to the Registrar’s Office at any time through the fourth week of a quarter; for extension program courses, pass/no pass grading designation may be elected up to the end of the fourth week for regular quarter-long courses, or prior to the second class meeting for shorter courses
+- To designate a course as Pass/No Pass students must submit the Grading Mode Change Request form to the Registrar's Office after registering for the course; they may change this designation by submitting the change to the Registrar’s Office at any time through the fourth week of a quarter.
+For extension program courses, Pass/No Pass grading designation may be elected up to the end of the fourth week for regular quarter-long courses, or prior to the second class meeting for shorter courses

 - Prerequisites, work required and credit allowed may be affected by election of the Pass/No Pass option